-Famous for its abundant snowfall, isolated yet vast forests, and unique waterfront communities in the Pacific Northwest, Alaska is the perfect destination for a white Christmas vacation.
-During the months of November and December, cities across the state offer a number of great events and festivals for the holiday season to put you and your family in the Christmas spirit.
+Famous for its abundant snowfall, isolated yet vast forests, and unique waterfront communities in the Pacific Northwest, Alaska is the perfect place for a white Christmas vacation.
+During November and December, the state offers a number of great events to put your family in the holiday spirit.

-The coastal cities of Alaska offer a unique cross-section of winter sights and attractions unlike anywhere else in the United States.
 From the small coastal island towns of Sitka, Ketchikan, and Petersburg to the capital of Juneau and the huge city of Anchorage, each of these destinations provides winter thrill-seekers a unique way to spend the holidays unlike elsewhere in the U.S.

 If you prefer inland Alaska, Fairbanks and the town of North Pole both offer many opportunities to get festive.
-Tourists and residents can enjoy expansive holiday markets in the cities' centers—complete with arts, crafts, local foods, and holiday gifts for purchase—celebrate the magic of Christmas lighting ceremonies across the state, or take in the sights of this massive winter wonderland from the warmth and safety of a holiday train as it cuts through the snow-covered landscape of Alaska.
+Tourists and residents can enjoy expansive holiday markets in the cities' centers—with arts, crafts, local foods, and gifts for purchase.
+Celebrate the magic of Christmas lighting ceremonies across the state, or take in the sights from the warmth of a holiday train as it cuts through the snow-covered landscape.

 Close to the southernmost point in Alaska, the small island town of Ketchikan plays host to an annual Winter Arts Faire featuring over 80 artisans' crafts and projects such as pottery, jewelry, photography, tie-dye, and metalwork, perfect for that last-minute Christmas gift.

-The 29th Annual Winter Arts Faire will take place at the Saxman Community Center starts on November 29, 2019, with an opening gala reception, which has a small fee for appetizers and drinks, as well as vendors to check out.
+The 30th Annual Winter Arts Faire at the Saxman Community Center starts on November 29, 2019, with an opening gala reception, which has a small fee for appetizers and drinks, as well as vendors to check out.
 The event then continues with free admission on November 30 and December 1.
-In addition to crafts for sale, kids can also enjoy craft activities and visits with Santa on both days of the event.
+In addition to crafts-related activities, kids can also enjoy visits with Santa on both days of the event.

 If you head a little further north from Juneau, you'll come to the Norwegian-inspired town of Petersburg, which celebrates the holiday season in style with its annual Festival of Lights.

-During this festive tradition, the entire town transforms into a sparkling Christmas wonderland complete with a 70-foot-tall community Christmas tree that lights up the Friday after Thanksgiving.
-The tree lighting ceremony starts with a community walk—accompanied by the beloved Santa Claus himself—down Nordic Drive (the city's "Main Street") and features the High School Band and Chorus performing holiday carols.
+During this festive tradition, the entire town transforms into a sparkling winter wonderland complete with a 70-foot-tall community Christmas tree that lights up the Friday after Thanksgiving.
+The tree lighting ceremony starts with a community walk—accompanied by the beloved Santa Claus himself—down Nordic Drive (the city's "Main Street"), featuring the High School Band and Chorus performing holiday carols.

-For a truly Norwegian tradition, you can visit Petersburg during the week of Christmas for Julebukking when local merchants offer customers samples of their goods in appreciation of business over the past year.
+For a truly Norwegian tradition, you may want to explore Petersburg during the week of Christmas.
+During Julebukking, customers receive samples like pastries and warming spirits from local merchants in appreciation of the business they have had over the past year.

 Anchorage is probably the best coastal city in Alaska for Christmas events and festivals.
-Here, you can check out the Christmas Arts & Crafts Emporium held in November at the Dena'ina Civic and Convention Center to pick up some great gifts made by Alaskan artisans.
+Here, you can check out the Christmas Arts & Crafts Emporium held in late November at the Dena'ina Civic and Convention Center to pick up some great gifts made by Alaskan artisans.
 The Holiday Train on the Alaska Railroad features a visit from Santa Claus, caroling, and more, on select Saturdays in the months of November and December.
-And the Family Holiday Pops Concert, which features the Anchorage Concert Chorus and Holiday Pops Orchestra performing a selection of favorite carols and Christmas tunes.
+And the Family Holiday Pops Concert in December features the Anchorage Concert Chorus performing a selection of favorite carols and Christmas tunes at Atwood Concert Hall.

-In the city of Fairbanks, Alaska, you can celebrate the holiday season starting on Friday after Thanksgiving this year.
-Visit Santa and ride the Santa Train at Tanana Valley Railroad Museum in Fairbanks' Pioneer Park on November 24 or sit back and relax in the warmth and comfort of the C.W.
-Davis Concert Hall for the Design Alaska Holiday Concert, which takes place on December 2 and features holiday favorites performed by the Fairbanks Symphony Orchestra, the Fairbanks Symphony Chorus, and the Northland Youth Choir.
+In the city of Fairbanks, Alaska, you can celebrate the holiday season starting on the Friday after Thanksgiving.
+Ride and Dine with Santa and Mrs. Claus in Fairbanks North Star Borough Pioneer Park in December.
+Or sit back and relax in the warmth and comfort of the C.W.
+Davis Concert Hall for the Design Alaska Holiday Concert, which takes place on December 8 and features holiday favorites performed by the Fairbanks Symphony Orchestra and Chorus and the Northland Youth Choir.